Communication description (Devices)

 The following minimum specifications are recommended:

-The server needs to run any version of Windows, but preferably Windows Server 2008 R2 or higher.
+The server needs to run on a version of Windows, preferably Windows Server 2012 or higher.

 An entry level server with 2 vCPU and 4gb of ram, will be able to run the communication instance, but the higher the server’s specs, the faster the server can communicate with the devices.